-President Surangel Whipps Jr delivers his inaugural address, January 21.
+President Surangel Whipps Jr of Palau.
 PHOTO: Richard Brooks

 Palau installed a new president on Thursday and first in his agenda is assuring close allies like the United States and Taiwan that the nation will stand strong with them.

 At about 11 am, on January 21, on an overcast sky, President Surangel Whipps Jr, was officially installed as the new head of state of the country.

 He vowed to rise above the Covid-related economic hardship and run a government that will be focused on the Palauan people.

 While he did not mention China, Whipps said Palau will rebuff any foreign aggression and will stick to its friends, the US, Japan, Australia, and Taiwan.

 "Our friendships have not always been taken well by others; some nations have tried to muscle their way into our country as they have elsewhere.
 Palau has rightfully rebuffed these aggressive actions and will continue to do so, he said.

 "As we express our gratitude, we must never forget that the highest form of appreciation is not to utter words, but to live by them; and so, we shall."